Bar and Court Admissions

 - Advocated for clients in the burgeoning field of hemp law, and assisted with confiscations from federal agencies.

-- Won a $10,000 settlement for the Beaux Arts Foundation in Lexington, Kentucky, thereby preventing the organization from going bankrupt.
+- Won a favorable settlement for Lexington, Kentucky-based non-profit organization, thereby preventing the organization from going bankrupt.

 Frost Brown Todd LLC